Tablet Form Factor

 Reader on Transformer

 The second screenshot shows how the larger size of the transformer triggers additional application navigation.
-Though this is a small difference, it's critical.
-I evaluate close to 50 articles from my feed each day to see if they're something I should read, and the expanded navigation makes that process much faster.
+It's a really important difference.
+I evaluate close to 50 articles from my feed each day to see if they're something I should read, and the expanded navigation lets me that process that information much faster.
 Reading the actual article from the feed often can work on the Nexus 7, but that's only a small part of the experience.

 I really did want to like my Nexus 7.
 The little guy is snappy, responsive, and a pleasure to use.
 Regrettably, though, it can't handle the few uses I have for which a tablet is actually well suited.